-BITS DESCRIPTION TYPE DEFAULT 31:0 of bytes and I number of byt If Jumbo2K (t (MAC_RX_CF tets that have between 64 and the maximum allowable number have a bad FCS, but do not have an extra nibble.
-The max tes is 1518 for untagged packets and 1522 for tagged packets.
-Dit 3) is set in the Port x MAC Receive Configuration Register FG_x), the max number of bytes is 2048.
-RC 00000000h counter will stop at its maximum value of FFFF_FFFFh. mum rollover time at 100Mbps is approximately 137 hours.
+BITS DESCRIPTION TYPE DEFAULT 31:0 RX CRC Count of packets that have between 64 and the maximum allowable number of bytes and have a bad FCS, but do not have an extra nibble.
+The max number of bytes is 1518 for untagged packets and 1522 for tagged packets.
+If Jumbo2K (bit 3) is set in the Port x MAC Receive Configuration Register (MAC_RX_CFG_x), the max number of bytes is 2048.
+RC 00000000h Note: This counter will stop at its maximum value of FFFF_FFFh.
+Minimum rollover time at 100Mbps is approximately 137 hours.